-IMPORTANT: Ribbon cables should always be connected with the red stripe to Pin 1 on the connectors.
-Pin 1 is usually on the side closest to the power connector on hard drives and CD-ROM drives, but may be on the opposite side on floppy disk drives.
-Check the connectors before installation because there may be exceptions.
-IDE ribbon cables must be less than 46 cm (18 in.), with the second drive connector no more than 15 cm (6 in.) from the first connector.
+IMPORTANT: Ribbon cables should always be connected with the red stripe on the Pin 1 side of the connector.
+The four corners of the connectors are labeled on the motherboard.
+Pin 1 is the side closest to the power connector on hard drives and floppy drives.
+IDE ribbon cable must be less than 18in.
+(46cm), with the second drive connector no more than 6in.
+(15cm) from the first connector.